 Simple type Complex type

-Linear Nonlinear The system may not be linear in either the input or the output variable.
+Linear Nonlinear

-The system is linear in the input and output
+The system is linear in the input and output The system may not be linear in either the

-variable.
+variable. input or the output variable.

-Time invariant Time varying At least one parameter is time dependent.
-Discrete time
+Time invariant Time varying

-All parameters are constants
+All parameters are constants At least one parameter is time dependent.

-Continuous time
+Continuous time Discrete time

 Time is given by a real valued variable.
 Time is given by sampling instants.

 Input output model State space model

 Input is directly mapped to output.
 Input triggers changes of an internal state,

 output is a linear combination of these in-

 ternal states.

 Deterministic Stochastic

-None of the variables/parameters is a ran- At least one variable or parameter is a ran-

-dom variable. dom variable.
+None of the variables/parameters is a ran- At least one variable or parameter is a random variable. dom variable.